-Passionfruit, or Passiflora edulis, is a delectable fruit native to South America and, more recently, cultivated in tropical and subtropical areas.
-It’s adored for its sweet and tangy taste, and easily identified by its hard and smooth dark purple skin that wrinkles as it ripens.
-When cut open, it reveals a bright yellow pulp filled with black seeds with gorgeous tropical smell that’s appealingly tart and quite acidic.
-Just like lime juice, passionfruit brings an acidity that makes it a perfect match for cocktails, particularly gin-based ones like our recipe below, as well as creamy flavours, like in a Pornstar Martini, that balance out its intense taste.
+Passionfruit, for those yet to sample it, is a delectable fruit native to South America.
+It’s adored for its sweet and tangy taste and easily identified by its hard and smooth dark purple skin that wrinkles as it ripens.
+When cut open, it reveals a bright yellow pulp filled with black seeds with a gorgeous tropical smell that’s appealingly tart.
+Just like lime juice, passionfruit brings an acidity that makes it a perfect match for cocktails, particularly gin-based ones, as well as creamy flavors, like in a Pornstar Martini, that balance out its intense taste.

 This Passionfruit Gin Cocktail is part of the Tom Collins gin-based cocktail family, but our version is delightfully stirred with passionfruit pulp.
 Start with a top-quality gin such as a Bulldog London Dry Gin, or Bickens Premium Distilled for a good base, then add freshly squeezed lemon juice along with the passion fruit pulp.
-Stir easily in a jug or large glass, pour over ice into a highball or Collins glass, and top up with some soda water for fizz.
+Stir easily in a pitcher or large glass then poured over ice into a highball or Collins glass and top up with some soda water for fizz.

-Top tips to make the best Passionfruit Gin cocktail
+Pro tips to make the best Passionfruit Gin Cocktail

-Choosing a perfectly ripe passionfruit is key, so pick a one that feels heavy and is purple or yellow in colour with wrinkled skin.
-Wrinkly skin means that fruit is riper and sweeter, so avoid ones with spots, bruising or discolouration.
-If your passion fruit is wrinkly and the pulp is super sweet, you need less syrup.
-If you have a tarter tasting one, then go easy on the lemon juice.
+Choosing a perfectly ripe passionfruit is key, so pick one that feels heavy and is purple or yellow in color with wrinkled skin.
+Wrinkly skin means the fruit is riper and sweeter, so avoid ones with spots, bruising, or discoloration.
+If your passionfruit is wrinkly and the pulp is super sweet, you’ll need less syrup.
+If you have a tarter-tasting one, then go easy on the lemon juice.

 For an impressive serve that your guests will adore, garnish with a slice of lemon and extra pulp.
 Add pretty edible flowers for a touch of gorgeousness if serving this cocktail at a wedding or garden party.